Key takeaways

 2. Require a pet deposit

-A pet deposit is a sum of money paid upfront for holding in the case of property damage due to pet activity.
-All property owners who want to protect their assets require pet deposits, and there are very few exceptions.
+A pet deposit is a sum of money paid upfront to hold property in case of damage due to pet activity.
+Property owners who want to protect their assets require pet deposits, and very few exceptions exist.

 Pet deposits usually range from $200 to $500, with smaller additions per additional pet.
-Best practices suggest that managers should be fair about returning the deposit to truly responsible pet owners.
+Best practices suggest managers should be fair about returning the deposit to responsible pet owners.

 However, be aware that there are strict guidelines for landlords and property managers concerning pet rent, deposits, and breed restrictions concerning service and emotional support animals.